anonymousNulID/llm4firm/README.md

 A Multi-Agent System for Large-Scale Firmware Collection and Analysis Based on Large Language Models

 FirmLLM is designed to **automate long-cycle analysis tasks** by leveraging multi-agent collaboration and LLMs, enabling scalable and intelligent firmware collection and vulnerability analysis.
+It aims to **reduce the manual burden on security analysts** by streamlining and accelerating complex firmware security workflows.

 ---